 With my own personal history of a breast cancer scare, difficulties with ovarian cysts, digestive issues, anxiety, and stress induced illnesses, I draw upon my experience and education to help clients.
-My focus is on nutritional and herbal support for women’s health issues, immune system health, reducing the toxic load, stress & anxiety management.
+My focus is on nutritional and herbal support for women’s health issues and the microbiome and digestive system.

 My Health Philosophy